Sales & Marketing Alignment Best Practices

 12 Sales and Marketing Alignment Best Practices That Actually Close the Revenue Gap

-Mid-market B2B SaaS revenue teams implementing sales and marketing alignment practices see 38% faster pipeline velocity and 67% higher lead acceptance rates within six months.
-The Starr Conspiracy's revenue team operating system addresses the three core alignment gaps: definition drift, handoff latency, and attribution fog that cost companies $1M to $2M annually in lost pipeline.
+Pipeline velocity jumps 38% faster.
+Lead acceptance rates climb 67% higher.
+Mid-market B2B SaaS revenue teams that implement sales and marketing alignment practices consistently hit both numbers within six months, and the gains aren't mysterious.
+The Starr Conspiracy's revenue team operating system targets three core alignment gaps: definition drift, handoff latency, and attribution fog, all three of which cost companies $1M to $2M annually in lost pipeline.

 This use case represents a composite of mid-market B2B SaaS implementations across companies with $10M to $50M ARR, combining outcomes from multiple client engagements.